josephmoresena/Rxmxnx.PInvoke.Extensions/src/Intermediate/README.md

 The intermediary projects are compiled using the latest supported version of the C# language for each target framework, ranging from .NET Standard 2.1 to the latest publicly available version of .NET.

+User-facing guides for capabilities, use cases, and APIs live in [`docs/`](../../docs/README.md).

 # Package Patcher Library

 Starting with .NET 9.0, `ref struct` types are allowed in generics, and many generic types in `Rxmxnx.PInvoke.Extensions` support their usage.
 However, some features are not compatible with `ref struct` types and may cause errors when maintaining code originally designed for .NET 8 or earlier.

 For this reason, **`IlPatcher`** library is compiled alongside the final assembly targeting versions later than .NET 8.0.
 Using MSBuild and Mono.Cecil, it injects the missing IL code to ensure both source and binary compatibility with these target frameworks.